maAuSe/tiebert-lukas-ControlMasterclass/goals_assignments/assignment5_plan.md

 ## 3. LQR Tracking Experiments (Spec 4c)
 Goal: closed-loop tracking of the **same reference trajectory** as in the EKF experiment, with different LQR weightings `Q_\ell, R_\ell`, **without feedforward** for these tests.

+> Current firmware is feedforward-only.
+To run this section, restore the LQR feedback path (K matrix and body-frame error computation) in `robot.cpp` and reintroduce the feedforward/feedback split before flashing.

 1. **Compute K for each LQR setting in MATLAB**
    - In `assignment5_solution.m`, choose a set of diagonal weights for the error states and inputs: